rustam-iskenderov/fpv-tranceiver/README.md

 	* Type 'start' and press Enter to start live streaming
 	* Live video stream should show up
 	* Type 'stop' and press Enter to stop live streaming

+## Setup #2, Operator has public IP address:
+	* Open globals.py and replace the server_ip value with a local ip of your server
+	* Run server.py and clientOperator.py on the same machine